h5py/h5py/docs/high/dataset.rst

         >>> rShape = len(HDFData)

-String datatypes in compound datasets do not allow all types of variable-length declaration, and HDF does not recognise Nompy <U-type string datatypes.
+String datatypes in compound datasets do not allow all types of variable-length declaration, and HDF does not recognise numpy <U-type string datatypes.
 A declared fixed-length datatype (as shown above) can be provided, or a variable-length datatype can be declared using string_dtype, as shown below::